pallets/click/docs/shell-completion.rst

 Completion is only available if a script is installed and invoked through an entry point, not through the ``python`` command.
-See :doc:`/setuptools`.
+See :doc:`entry-points`.
 Once the executable is installed, calling it with a special environment variable will put Click in completion mode.

 In order for completion to be used, the user needs to register a special